agneya2001/cpbm-birt-reporting/README.md

 The birt.war is misisng the common loggings and mysql-jdbc driver.
 Download the two and  injected in the war file.

-Inject using below command:
+The two jars are provided here for convenience.
+Copy birt.war in birt folder and then inject the two jars: cd birt jar -uvf birt.war WEB-INF/lib/*

+inject the sample reports as:
+jar -uvf birt.war reports/*

+inject the index.jsp
-jar -uvf birt.war WEB-INF/lib/commons-logging-1.2.jar
+jar -uvf birt.war index.jsp

 Copy birt.war to root@<cpbm-ip>:/usr/share/vts3/pickup/

-If birt is installed correctly you will see http://<cpbm-ip-port>/birt displayig birt starting page.
-Click on the sample report to ensure everything is correctly installed.

-Now copy your reports in folder /usr/share/vts3/work/org.eclipse.virgo.kernel.deployer_3.0.3.RELEASE/staging/global/bundle/birt/0.0.0/birt.war

 After above steps the BIRT report viewer will be running side by side with cpbm.